This site includes a variety of strategies that caregivers can implement at home to support distance learning.

 What is the Rapid Response Team?

-- The Rapid Response Team (RRT) is available for any PPS school who has a student exhibiting extremely unsafe behaviors (see Concerning Behaviors) and has exhausted all of the their resources attempting to create safety for students and staff, to include Functional Behavior Assessment (FBA), Behavior Support Planning (BSP) and Student Intervention Team (SIT).
+- The Rapid Response Team (RRT) is available for any PPS school who has a student exhibiting high-risk, unsafe behaviors (see Concerning Behaviors).
+The expectation is that prior to requesting RRT support, school teams will have already utilized school-based resources to attempt to create safety, including the Student Intervention Team (SIT), a Functional Behavior Assessment (FBA), Behavior Support Planning (BSP), and/or Safety Planning.

 What Kinds of Behavior Does RRT Support?

-- RRT is a resource for schools when a student displays high risk behaviors including, but not limited to, setting fires, severe rage for seemingly minor reasons, severe destruction of property.
-The team is not a resource for minor repeated behaviors, such as, but not limited to, spitting, name calling, tantrums, eloping out of a classroom to the office.
+- RRT is a resource for schools when a student displays high risk behaviors including, but not limited to, setting fires, severe rage for seemingly minor reasons, severe destruction of property (see Concerning Behaviors).
+The team is not a resource for minor repeated behaviors, such as, but not limited to, work refusal, yelling, tantrums, eloping out of a classroom to another safe school location (i.e. office, gym).

 How Do Schools Contact RRT?

 - The expectation is that when a school team contacts RRT, they have already attempted to implement school supports prior to requesting help.
-After a school has attempted to solve the problem using their own resources, and, if the situation has not improved, the Tier 3 or Student Intervention Team may request support from RRT.
+When a school has utilized their own resources in an attempt to support the student and been unable to maintain safety, they may request support from RRT through contacting us at 971-271-3267 or emailing email@example.com.

 What to do if a Student Doesn’t Meet the Criteria for RRT?